13 Forex CRM Features Brokers Need in 2026

 Introducing Brokers (IBs) and affiliates drive a significant portion of client acquisition for most forex brokerages.
 Your CRM needs to handle the full complexity of multi-tier partner structures.

-What to Look For
+What to look for:

-- Multi-tier commission structures—Support for CPA (cost per acquisition), revenue share, spread markup, lot rebate, and hybrid models.
+- Multi-tier commission structures — Support for CPA (cost per acquisition), revenue share, spread markup, lot rebate, and hybrid models.
 Many brokerages use different structures for different partner tiers.

-- Real-time commission calculation—Commissions should be calculated automatically based on trading activity, not manually at the end of each month.
+- Real-time commission calculation — Commissions should be calculated automatically based on trading activity, not manually at the end of each month.

-- Partner portal—A dedicated interface where IBs can track their referrals, commissions, marketing materials, and sub-partner performance.
+- Partner portal — A dedicated interface where IBs can track their referrals, commissions, marketing materials, and sub-partner performance.

-- Sub-IB management—Support for multi-level partner hierarchies where master IBs manage their own networks of sub-partners.
+- Sub-IB management — Support for multi-level partner hierarchies where master IBs manage their own networks of sub-partners.

-- Automated payouts—Commission payments should be processed automatically based on configurable rules and schedules.
+- Automated payouts — Commission payments should be processed automatically based on configurable rules and schedules.

 4. Payment Gateway Integration